There are a number of different treatments for breast cancer in men, which can be given alone or in combination.

-Your doctors will consider the best treatment for you once they have the information they need from the tests.
-However, as more information about your cancer becomes available during the course of your treatment, the treatment plan may sometimes need to be adjusted.
+Your doctors will consider the best treatment for you once they have the information they need from tests.

 There are two main types of operation.

 This is the most common treatment for men.

 A mastectomy involves removing all the breast tissue including the nipple area.

 You will usually have some or all of the lymph nodes under the arm removed with the breast tissue.

 Wide local excision (lumpectomy)

 This is where the cancer is removed with a margin (border) of normal breast tissue around it.
 This is less common than a mastectomy and your treatment team will tell you if it’s an option.

 If you have invasive breast cancer, your treatment team will want to check if any of the lymph nodes under the arm contain cancer cells.
 This, along with other information about your cancer, helps them decide whether you’ll benefit from any additional treatment after surgery.